 Keep a diary

-Think of your seminars as appointments and use the same manners you would if you were unable to make an appointment, with say the doctor or dentist.
-If you cannot attend offer your apologies by email.
+Think of your seminars as appointments and use the same manners you would if you were unable to make an appointment with the doctor or dentist.
+If you cannot attend then offer your apologies by email.
 This is even more important for one-to-one appointments.

 Remember you are an independent student now!

-But know when to ask for help As previously noted, there really are some things that only lecturers can help you with.
-These things mainly related to the essays they set you.
+But know when to ask for help.
+As previously noted, there really are some things that only lecturers can help you with.
+These things are mainly essay-related.
 If you are really stuck on your essay, then get in touch with your lecturer and ask if you can pop in to see them to have a chat.
 Chances are they’ll be more than willing to help as you have shown initiative by asking for help.
 However, this shouldn’t be your first response when you are stuck.
 First you should have done some reading on the subject and spoken to other students.
 If neither of these help and you are still stumped.
 Then get in touch with your lecturer.
 A word of warning though, don’t leave this until the last minute as your lecturer will think you have only just started thinking about your essay (even if this isn’t the case!)
 Sometimes it is braver to ask for help than to struggle on alone!

 Have realistic expectations

 Universities are very different places to schools, and it can take a while to get used to this.
 Lecturers are very busy people (not that teachers aren’t!) and so they can’t be available to you all the time, even though emails often make it feel that way.